 A strong contribution to the spread of private capital comes from the institutionalisation of alternative asset managers.
 Most of these market experts operate in multiple business line.
 They often have a credit division, invest in real estate, are equipped with insurance strategies and beyond.
 The magnitude of scope of these operators has broadened over the last years.
 They also manage funds that beside investing in private capital may also be specialised in funds of funds activity or turnaround (DIP – Debtor in Possession) financing.

 The Covid-19 pandemic and the economic aftermath has obviously impacted the private equity business.
 However their response is for example very different from what we saw with 2007 financial crisis.
-10 years ago the private equity market reacted quite defensively to the crisis, they were not looking outwardly but focusing on preserving their existing portfolio of businesses.
+10 years ago the private equity market reacted quite defensively to the crisis, fund managers were not looking outwardly but they decided to focus on preserving their existing portfolio of businesses.
 These firms learned from that experience and during the crisis we’re living today they changed their response.
 First of all they acted quickly in support of companies they own and they acted effectively in keep looking for new opportunities.
 They obviously benefitted from fiscal and monetary policies which is another lesson they learned from the previous financial crisis.
 Another material difference is represented by the behavior of the limited partners (LP).
-During the financial crisis the LPs were not looking to deploy capital, they were protecting the money they had on the ground.
-Conversely what we’ve seen in the current environment is that LPs are encouraging PE houses to invest and they want to find deals in the first place.
+During the financial crisis the LPs were not looking to deploy capital, but protecting the money they had on the ground.
+Conversely what we’ve seen in the current environment is that LPs are encouraging fund managers to invest and they want to find deals in the first place.
 Thanks to the asset managers institutionalization and the push from LPs, PEs have approached this crisis in a totally different spirit than before.

-Deal activity for PEs is incredibly robust, and since the first lockdown period this spring there’s been a rebound in the investment grade market.
-This flood through the public equity market where banks raised several PIPEs (Private investment in public equity) for companies in need of support in more challenging industries.
+Deal activity for PEs is incredibly robust, and since the first lockdown period last spring there’s been a rebound in the investment grade market.
+This flood through the public equity market where banks raised several PIPEs (Private Investment in Public Equity) for companies in need of support in more challenging industries.
 Subsequently there’s been a rebound in the leveraged loans market and an incredibly active IPO market.
 ECM activity was 75% higher in June 2019 over last year.
 Finally for businesses in popular and trending sector whether it is fintech, software, pet care and other segments in healthcare market there’s been a great amount of M&A deals during this summer period.

 What a SPAC is and how it works